supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it. **Note:** The window closes automatically after running the script.

-1. In the Microsoft 365 Defender portal, in the left-hand menu, under the **Assets** area, select **Devices**.
+1. In the Microsoft Defender XDR portal, in the left-hand menu, under the **Assets** area, select **Devices**.
 If the device is not shown, complete the next task and come back to check it back later.
 It can take up to 60 minutes for the first device to be displayed in the portal.

      ![Picture 1](../Media/SC-200-img22.png)